graphicore/varla-varfo/explorations/calibrate/index.md

 The result is set to a custom property in CSS on `:root` as `--unit-scale-physical` its value is <code class="insert insert-unit-scale-physical"></code>.

 The example expects square pixels.
-Generally it is possible to calibrate width and height separately.
-However, on the web reasonable square pixels can be expected and if they aren't square it should be tackled on a different layer, e.g. OS or device driver.
+Generally, it is possible to calibrate width and height separately.
+However, on the web, reasonable square pixels can be expected and if they aren't square, it should be tackled on a different layer, e.g. OS or device driver.

 The calibration widget was inspired by [my own experiment](../techniques/absolute_units_evaluation.html)